InaccessibleCardinal/some-comps/dayone.md

 //example E:
 let names = myArray.map((item) => item.name);
 ```
-If you kick the code down or have curly braces like example D, you have to explicitly return the value.
-If you do it in one line *with no curly braces*, you don't write 'return'.
-Because JavaScript has *automatic semicolon insertion*, if you do write an arrow function in multiple lines, you will have to use curly braces.
+If you write like example D, you have to explicitly return the value.
+If you do things like example E, you don't write 'return'.
 This horse is long dead.
 Moving on.

 # React
 Finally some React.
 The first React component we saw looked something like this: